devopsdojoconsortium/devopsdojoconsortium.github.io/docs/playbooks/metrics/quality.md

 # {{ page.title }}

-Quality is measured as the percentage of finished work that is reported as a defect by the end user.
+Quality is measured as the percentage of finished work that is reported as defective or valueless by the end user and by stability and availability metrics.

 ### What is the intended behavior?

-Identify and rapidly resolve any gaps in the upstream quality steps starting at understanding and refining the product requirements.
+Identify and rapidly resolve any gaps in the process of identifying the value to be delivered and the quality steps in the construction process.

 ### How is it improved?

-- Identify root cause.
+- Identify root causes.
 - Add automated checks to the pipeline to prevent re-occurrence.
+- Only begin new work with testable acceptance criteria.
+- Design feedback loops in every stage to rapid;y alert to quality, performance, or availability issues.

 ### How is it gamed?

-- Defects are entered as additional stories (seen by growing throughput, but lowering customer satisfaction and complaints)
+- Defects are logged as new features (seen by growing throughput, but lowering customer satisfaction and increasing complaints)

-### When over-driven, what metrics are impacted?
+- Using test coverage to proxy quality

+### Guardrail Metrics

+The following metrics could degrade if not tracked with this metric

 - [WIP](./work-in-progress.html) metric increases for defect types.
 - Feature delivery is impacted as defects are over prioritized.